Introduction and Coupling#

 Hotstart#

-This tutorial builds on the results of the dry-initialized steady2d model because Gaia is designed as a decoupled model (see the above definitions).
-Using a former simulation result for model initialization is called hotstart for which TELEMAC requires, of course, a results file from a previous simulation.
-For this purpose, make sure that the dry-initialized steady2d results file in the simulation folder (download r2dsteady.slf).
+This tutorial builds on the results of the dry-initialized steady2d model because Gaia simulations typically require a well-developed flow field as initial condition (see the above definitions).
+Using a former simulation result for model initialization is called hotstart, which requires a results file from a previous simulation.
+For this purpose, make sure that the dry-initialized steady2d results file is in the simulation folder (download r2dsteady.slf).
 Then define the hotstart in the Telemac2d steering file with the following keywords:

 / steady2d-gaia.cas